 Thanks to Solent University and the guest lectures, I developed rewarding relationships.
-I'm enthusiastic to participate in the CIAT Award 2019 and apply to an architectural practice.
+I participated in the CIAT Award 2019 and am enthusiastic to apply to an architectural practice.

 Please share any advice you have for other students or potential students.